Fabiopf02/ofx-data-extractor/README.md

 ### Methods
 The `Ofx` class provides the following methods:

-- `async fromBuffer(data: Buffer)`: Used to read files on the node.
+- `fromBuffer(data: Buffer)`: Used to read files on the node.
 Returns the methods
-- `async fromFilePath(path: string)`: Used to read files on the node.
-Returns the methods below.
 - `fromBlob(data: Blob)`: Used to read files in the browser.
 Returns the methods below.
 - `config(options: OfxConfig)`: Used for formatting the generated json.`
 - `getHeaders(): OFXMetaData`: Returns the metadata section of the OFX file as an object.